EnglishEnglish

 Starting point:

-Meeting point is opposite Maun airport at 2pm on the first day of the course.
-The time is chosen to fit in with international arrivals
+The meeting point is opposite Maun Airport at 14:00 on the first day of the course.
+The time is chosen so that international arrivals can be adjusted

 Accommodation:

 This course takes place at Kwapa Trails Camp.
-The Meru-style tents have en-suite bathrooms with bucket showers and bush toilets.
-Each tent is equipped with two camp beds, sheets, pillow, duvet and towels.
+The Meru-style tents have a private bathroom with a bucket shower and bush toilet.
+Each tent is equipped with two camp beds, sheets, pillows, duvet and towels.
 There is a battery-powered LED lamp in the tents.
-There is a sink and camping chairs on the covered veranda.
+The covered veranda has a sink and camping chairs.

 Activities:

-• Game drives - including approaching big game on foot.
+• Game walks — including approaching big game on foot

 • Game drives

-• Mokoro excursions (dugout canoe) - depending on water level
+• Mokoro trips (dugout canoe) - depending on water level

-• Motor boating - depending on water level
+• Motorboating - depending on the water level

-• People who want to re-engage with themselves and are looking for an authentic bush experience that will help them recharge, renew and reboot
+• People who want to reconnect with themselves and are looking for an authentic bush experience that helps them recharge, renew and restart

-• Experienced safari-goers who are now looking for a deeper, more holistic experience in the African wilderness
+• Experienced safari visitors who are now looking for a deeper, more holistic experience in the African wilderness

-• School and/or university graduates looking for a life-changing time out
+• School and/or university graduates looking for life-changing time off

 • People with a sense of adventure who are looking for more than just a typical backpacking experience

-• Experienced guides who want to further develop their knowledge and skills
+• Experienced guides who want to further expand their knowledge and skills

-Important: Even as a participant who is not seeking certification, you will be required to complete a minimum of exams and game drives.
-This is not a cheap safari, it is a guide school.
+Important: Even as a participant who is not seeking certification, you must complete a minimum of exams and game drives.
+This is not a cheap safari, it is a tour guide school.

 No previous experience is required for this course.
-It is important that you are clear about what your course objective is when you book.
+It is important that you know what your course objective is when you book.

 • Just for enrichment: This is not a cheap safari!
-Many students join this course for personal enrichment and have a fantastic time, but remember that our aim and focus is on learning and skill development.
-You will train alongside people who want to become the best guides in the industry.
-To maintain the integrity of this structured course, all participants are required to take the daily revision tests and a final theory exam.
-Upon completion of the course, all participants will receive a certificate from the African Guide Academy.
+Many students take this course to enrich themselves personally and have a fantastic time, but keep in mind that our goal and focus is on learning and developing skills.
+You will train with people who want to become the best guides in the industry.
+In order to maintain the integrity of this structured course, all participants are required to take the daily retests and a final theory test.
+After completing the course, all participants receive a certificate from the African Guide Academy.

 • Qualifications:

-Participants can opt for one of the following qualifications, or both:
+Participants can choose one of the following qualifications, or both:

-1. FGASA Field Guide (Level 1): The Field Guide Association of Southern Africa (FGASA) is the national guide qualification in South Africa.
-South Africa.
-It is also the most widely recognised qualification in Africa.
-Please note: To qualify for FGASA Level 1, you must complete the pre-course workbooks and prepare the required course material before attending the course.
-It is the student's responsibility to contact FGASA directly and arrange for the registration and mailing of the books to achieve this.
-It is advisable to do this as early as possible as the mailing of study materials and workbooks takes some time before the course.
+1. FGASA Field Guide (level 1): The Field Guide Association of Southern Africa (FGASA) is the national leader qualification in South Africa.
+South Africa It is also the most recognized qualification in Africa.
+Please note: To qualify for FGASA Level 1, you must complete the pre-course workbooks and prepare the required teaching material before attending the course.
+It is the student's responsibility to contact FGASA directly and arrange for the books to be registered and mailed to achieve this.
+It is advisable to do this as early as possible, as it takes some time to send study materials and workbooks before the course.

-To gain the FGASA certificate, you will also need to complete the full 28 days of training, but this does not have to be done in one go, it can be done over a longer period of time.
+To obtain the FGASA certificate, you must also complete the full 28 days of training, but this does not have to be done in a tour, but can be completed over a longer period of time.

-The FGASA Level 1 theory exam will be taken in the final days of the course at Kwapa Camp, your practical assessment will be done during the 4 weeks - depending on your progress, you will be graded as competent in the required areas, with the final assessment being done in the final days of the course.
-Please also note that you cannot register for the FGASA Trails Guide Course until you have successfully completed this Field Guide Course.
+The FGASA Level 1 theoretical exam is taken in the last days of the course at Kwapa Camp, your practical assessment is carried out during the 4 weeks - depending on your progress, you will be considered competent in the required areas, with the final assessment being carried out in the last days of the course.
+Please also note that you can only register for the FGASA Trails Guide course once you have successfully completed this Field Guide course.

-2. BQA Level 2&3: This is the Botswana Qualification Authority (BQA) exam, the national guide qualification for Botswana.
-Participants write their theory exam during the last days of the course at Kwapa Camp.
+2. BQA level 2 & 3: This is the Botswana Qualification Authority (BQA) exam, the national leader qualification for Botswana.
+The participants write their theory exam in the last days of the course at Kwapa Camp.
 The practical exam takes place over 2 or 4 weeks.
-The practical exam takes place over 2 or 4 weeks - depending on your progress, you will be graded as competent in the required areas, with the final exam taking place in the last days of the course.
-BQA also differs in that you don't have to complete the full 28 days, but can complete 14 days instead.
-In addition, BQA gives you the option to complete the Trails Guide course before successfully completing the Nature Guide course.
-Please note that for an expat to be eligible for a guiding licence in Botswana, you must have a valid work and residence permit, at least 5 years guiding experience outside Botswana and a BQA Level 3 Nature Guide qualification (local and enrichment students qualify at Level 2)
+The practical examination takes place over 2 or 4 weeks - depending on your progress, you will be considered competent in the required areas, with the last exam taking place in the last days of the course.
+The BQA also differs in that you don't have to complete the full 28 days, but can complete 14 days instead.
+With BQA, you also have the opportunity to complete the Trails Guide course before you successfully complete the Nature Guide course.
+Please note that an expat must have a valid work and residence permit, at least 5 years of guiding experience outside Botswana and a BQA level 3 naturalist guide qualification (local and enrichment students qualify with level 2) for a guiding license in Botswana

-You should have sufficient English language skills and a generally good level of fitness.
+You should have sufficient English language skills have and are generally in good fitness.

 Itinerary: